ExistedGit/Dota2Cheat/README.md

 Open the project in Visual Studio and build as **Release x64**

 ## Injecting
-You need to have libprotobuf DLLs in your game folder, get them from a release in this repo or install protobuf via vcpkg and get them fron the vcpkg/installed/x64-windows/bin folder
+You need to have libprotobuf DLLs in your the folder with dota2.exe, get them from a release in this repo or install protobuf via vcpkg and get them from the vcpkg/installed/x64-windows/bin folder

 I recommend using [Extreme Injector v3.7.2](https://www.unknowncheats.me/forum/downloads.php?do=file&id=21570) with either Thread Hijacking or the default option